WilSegale/NetBreach/README.md

 ```bash
 open README.md
 ```
-## file it will explain how the program works and how to use it, and how to use it to its full capacity
+## this file will explain how the program works and how to use it to it's full capacity